rust-lang/rust/text/1522-conservative-impl-trait.md

 - `impl Trait` may only be written within the return type of a freestanding or inherent-impl function, not in trait definitions or any non-return type position.
-They may also not appear in the return type of closure traits or function pointers, unless these are themself part of a legal return type.
+They may also not appear in the return type of closure traits or function pointers, unless these are themselves part of a legal return type.

   - Eventually, we will want to allow the feature to be used within traits, and like in argument position as well (as an ergonomic improvement over today's generics).